 How to Toast Banana Bread

-I enjoy Zucchini Banana Bread slices cold and dense, straight from the refrigerator, but they're even better toasted and slathered in butter.
+I enjoy Zucchini Banana Bread slices at room temperature, but they're even better toasted and slathered in butter.
 This can be a challenge.
 If you have a toaster oven: perfect, use that.
 If you don't (like me), just be very gentle when inserting and removing the slices.
 Wooden toast tongs works well and, if you're using metal utensils (like butter knives) to lift the slice, be sure to unplug your toaster!
 You can also use your oven to reheat several slices at once, 5-10 minutes at 350˚works well.

 How to Make Zucchini Banana Bread